Snow Apples: Description, Origins, Uses and More

 Snow apples are an excellent source of dietary fiber, vitamins A, C, and B6, thiamine, riboflavin, niacin, folate, and minerals like calcium, phosphorus, and magnesium.
 They are also low in calories and free of fat, sodium, and cholesterol.

-Where are Snow Apples Grown and Harvested?
+Where are Snow Apples Grown?

 Snow apples are grown and harvested mainly in the cooler climates of China, India, Nepal, Bhutan, Japan, South Korea, and Taiwan.
 However, they are also grown in parts of Europe, such as France, Germany, and the United States.